Please click here to download the admission document

-- Create a video/film or animation [that lasts no longer than 1 minute] about INDIVIDUAL and COMMUNITY.
+- Create a video/film or animation [that lasts no longer than 1 minute] about DIVERSITY and INCLUSION.

-- Create 5-10 photographic images about INDIVIDUAL and COMMUNITY.
+- Create 5-10 photographic images about DIVERSITY and INCLUSION.

-- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about INDIVIDUAL and COMMUNITY.
+- Create a media piece [sound, interactive, or other] [that lasts no longer than 1 minute] about DIVERSITY and INCLUSION.

-- Create a 3D object or space about INDIVIDUAL and COMMUNITY and submit 5 images [documentation or renderings].
+- Create a 3D object or space about DIVERSITY and INCLUSION and submit 5 images [documentation or renderings].

 4. Visual Aptitude

-Please respond to all three questions according to the specified instructions:
+Please respond to all three questions, to be hand-drawn, according to the specified instructions:

 - Begin each creative response on a new sheet of A4 white paper measuring 29.7cm x 21cm.

-- Please submit the actual work, not its reproduction.
+- Please submit a scanned copy of the actual work.

 Question 1: Observation Drawing

 Choose an object to observe, draw this object while paying attention to its shape, proportion, scale and shades.
 You should not draw based on photographic reference i.e. copying from a photograph.

 Question 2: Imagination and Invention

-Use the shapes given below to express the idea of MOTION.
+Use the shapes given below to express the idea of RHYTHM.
 Make an interesting composition using these shapes.
 Make ONLY abstract responses [in other words, no cats, faces, or any recognizable objects].
 Shapes may be repeated.
 Pay attention to scale, contrast, composition and depth.

 Question 3: Visual Narrative

-Create a narrative using the theme “REDEMPTION”.
+Create a narrative using the theme “GENDER”.
 Please illustrate this in a comic strip or storyboard of 6 to 9 images on one piece of paper.
 This sequence will show your ability to tell a story with visuals.